DDT (professional wrestling): Standing shiranui

 Also known as a backflip three-quarter facelock inverted DDT.
 In this move a wrestler applies a three-quarter facelock on the opponent and performs a backflip over the opponent while maintaining the facelock turning it into an inverted facelock and then either landing face down to the mat, on their own back to the side, on their knees, or in a sitting position, to drive the opponent's head back-first down to the mat.
 This move has several names, usually depending on the person performing it.
 The official name of the move used to be the Asai DDT as it was innovated by Último Dragón.
-A sitout variation is also used, which is popularized by Kalisto as the Salida del Sol.
+A sitout variation is also used, which is popularized by Samuray Del Sol as the Salida del Sol.

 NJPW wrestler Tetsuya Naito uses a modified version of this move called the Destino which sees him grabbing and underhooking an opponent's single right arm with his right arm from behind while reaching under the outstretched right arm to take hold the opponent's head with his left arm while running a few short steps forward to jump performing while a backflip maintaining his hold on his opponent thus executing the maneuver.

+Another version of this move is used as a counter against a sidewalk slam.
+The wrestler begins by running towards an opponent from behind and to either of their side.
+The wrestler allows the opponent to then reache around their torso with their near arm across the wrestler's chest.
+The wrestler using their own momentum then backflips while using their near arm to place the opponent's head into an inverted facelock as they are falling backwards to force the back of the opponent's head onto the mat.
+Indy wrestler Matt Sydal used this move called Standing Sea Fire as a signature.
+WWE wrestler Dragon Lee currently uses this move as a finisher called Operation Dragon.